-(1) A co-operative society shall hold an annual meeting in each year not later than four months after the end of its financial year.

-- (2) Notwithstanding subsection (1), where the Registrar receives a written request from the Board of a co-operative society prior to the expiration of the period of four months referred to in subsection (1), the Registrar may authorise the co-operative society to hold the annual general meeting at any date not later than six months after the end of the financial year of the co-operative society. - (3) The bye-laws may provide for holding semi-annual or other periodic meetings.

-(4) Subject to approval from the Registrar, a registered society may convene an annual general meeting by use of a technology platform that facilitates virtual and hybrid meeting participation
+- (1) A co-operative society shall hold an annual meeting in each year not later than four months after the end of its financial year. - (2) Notwithstanding subsection (1), where the Registrar receives a written request from the Board of a co-operative society prior to the expiration of the period of four months referred to in subsection (1), the Registrar may authorise the co-operative society to hold the annual general meeting at any date not later than six months after the end of the financial year of the co-operative society. - (3) The bye-laws may provide for holding semi-annual or other periodic meetings. - (4) In situations where a national or local emergency has arisen and subject to approval from the Registrar, a registered society may convene an annual general meeting by use of a technology platform that facilitates virtual and hybrid meeting participation.